MicrosoftDocs/Devices-docs/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

 >
 > It is very important that this certificate be kept in a safe location and properly backed up.
 If this certificate becomes lost or unusable, it is not possible to reset Surface UEFI, change managed Surface UEFI settings, or remove SEMM from an enrolled Surface device.

-### Download Microsoft Surface UEFI Manager
+### Download Surface UEFI Manager

-Management of SEMM with Configuration Manager requires the installation of Microsoft Surface UEFI Manager on each client Surface device.
-You can download Microsoft Surface UEFI Manager  from the [Surface IT Toolkit Tool Library](surface-it-toolkit-library.md)page on the Microsoft Download Center.
+Management of SEMM with Configuration Manager requires the installation of Surface UEFI Manager on each client Surface device.
+You can download Surface UEFI Manager  from the [Surface IT Toolkit Tool Library](surface-it-toolkit-library.md).

 #### Download SEMM scripts for Configuration Manager

 After UEFI Manager is installed on the client Surface device, SEMM can be deployed and managed with PowerShell scripts.
-Get samples of from the [Surface IT Toolkit](surface-it-toolkit-powershell-surface.md).
+Get script samples from the [Surface IT Toolkit](surface-it-toolkit-powershell-surface.md).

-## Deploy Microsoft Surface UEFI Manager
+## Deploy Surface UEFI Manager

-Deployment of Microsoft Surface UEFI Manager is a typical application deployment.
-The Microsoft Surface UEFI Manager installer file is a standard Windows Installer file that you can install with the [standard quiet option](https://msdn.microsoft.com/library/windows/desktop/aa367988).
+Deployment of Surface UEFI Manager is a typical application deployment.
+The Surface UEFI Manager installer file is a standard Windows Installer file that you can install with the [standard quiet option](https://msdn.microsoft.com/library/windows/desktop/aa367988).

-The command to install Microsoft Surface UEFI Manager is as follows.
+The command to install Surface UEFI Manager is as follows.

 `msiexec /i "SurfaceUEFIManagerSetup.msi" /q`

-The command to uninstall Microsoft Surface UEFI Manager is as follows.
+The command to uninstall Surface UEFI Manager is as follows.

 `msiexec /x {541DA890-1AEB-446D-B3FD-D5B3BB18F9AF} /q`